 This is best avoided.
 Firstly, I don't want to disturb your guests.
 I'm sure they wouldn't feel relaxed indoors with a big camera pointed at the property!
 Secondly, I might need access to the interior.
 This is because we don't want to see closed or squint curtains or blinds from the outside.
 We also don't want parked cars in the exterior shots.

 I'm super tidy and will leave your property as I found it.
 If I'm there for the day, I'll eat my packed lunch outdoors or in my car.
 I'll even bring my own loo roll, hand towel and soap, so that I don't use anything intended for your guests!
 I'm happy to lock up and pop the keys back in the key safe.
 The only thing we might need to consider here is if you have a wood burner and would like it lit in the shots.
-If so, this will need a bit of attention after the photoshoot.
+If so, this might need a bit of attention after the photoshoot.

-I price all of my interior and exterior shoots individually.
+I price all of my interior and exterior property shoots individually.
 The price will depend on the location and travel time as well as the size of the property and therefore the amount of photography and post-production work required.

 I'm more than happy to be left to my own devices.
 You can either leave the property unlocked or provide the code to the key safe.
 All I ask is that you remain contactable over the phone in case I need to get in touch.
 If you would like me to capture a headshot (e.g. for a profile picture), then we can arrange for you to pop by at some point during the day.